FindMySchool LogoFindMySchool

 This is a high-performing village primary where pupils’ end of Year 6 outcomes sit well above England averages, and where pastoral care is described with unusual clarity.
 It should suit families who want strong attainment without losing a grounded, community feel, and who are comfortable with a Church of England ethos running through school life.
 The main limiting factor is admission, because demand can outstrip places.

 The most recent Ofsted inspection (June 2023) graded the school Good overall, with Outstanding judgements for behaviour and attitudes, personal development, and leadership and management.
-End of Key Stage 2 attainment is also very strong, with 92.67% meeting the expected standard in reading, writing and mathematics in 2024, compared with 62% across England.
+End of Key Stage 2 attainment is also very strong: in the 2025 dataset, 100% met the expected standard in reading, writing and mathematics, with 10% reaching the higher standard.

 Secondary catchment is based on your home address rather than the primary attended.
 For primary entry, families should check the school’s published admissions arrangements and North Yorkshire’s coordinated admissions guidance, because criteria and maps can matter when the school is oversubscribed.